vmware-tanzu/application-accelerator-samples/streaming-app-template/README.md

 ## Application Function

-By default, the source application generates a new event using a `PollableBean` method that simply return a new instance of the event model class (by default, a new event is generated every second).
-The processor simply logs out message that the event was received and returns the event unmodified.
+By default, a source application generates a new event using a `PollableBean` method that simply return a new instance of the event model class (by default, a new event is generated every second).
+The processor simply logs out a message that the event was received and returns the event unmodified.
 Lastly, the sink outputs that the processor result was received.

 ## Application Creation

-In many instances a streaming application will only play single role of either a source, processor, or sink.
-You can use this accelerator to generate a project that plays one ore more roles, but typically you would create an application per role.
+You can use this accelerator to generate a project for each roles.
 An example workflow would be:

 * Create a source application setting the `Event Source` channel, `Event Model`, and `Message Broker Name`
-* Create another application using the same settings but choosing `Event Processor` instead of `Event Source` and adding a setting for the `Event Source Group` channel group and `Event Result` channel.
+* Create another application using the same settings but choosing `Processor` instead of  `Source` as the role and adding a setting for the `Event Source Group` channel group and `Event Result` channel.
 You also need to change application name.
-* Create another application using the same settings but choosing `Event Sink` instead of `Event Processor` and adding a setting for the `Event Result Group` channel.
+* Create another application using the same settings but choosing `Sink` instead of `Processor` as the role and adding a setting for the `Event Result Group` channel.
 You also need to change application name.

 ## TAP Deployment Guide

-The streaming sample connects to a RabbitMQ broker for sending and receiving messages.
+The streaming sample applications connect to a RabbitMQ broker for sending and receiving messages.
 You will need to create a `ClassClaim` that matches the name of the
 `Message Broker Name` option.
 To create the `ClassClaim` as well as a RabbitMQ instance, run the following command updating the <NAME> placeholder with the name of the message broker and the <WORKLAOD_NAMESPACE> with the name of the namespace where the application will be deployed.